y1z/Directx_Framework_Project/README.md

 # Project DirectX/OpenGl framework
-This is the repository that will house a framework that can chose in-between open_gl and directX
+This repository will house a graphics framework that can chose between 2 api's open_gl and directX
 ## Tools used
 - visual sudio 2017
 ## Language